2014 United States House of Representatives elections in Alabama

 The 2014 United States House of Representatives elections in Alabama took place on November 4, 2014.
 Voters elected the 7 U.S. representatives from the state of Alabama.
 The elections coincided with the elections of other offices, including the Governor of Alabama.

 Primary elections were held on June 3, 2014.
 Primary runoffs, necessary if no candidate won a majority of the vote, were held on July 15.

 Overview

 Results of the 2014 United States House of Representatives elections in Alabama by district:

 District 1

-Republican Bradley Byrne won the December 2013 special election held after the resignation of Jo Bonner.
-He was originally believed to be running for re-election unopposed, but Burton LeFlore, his Democratic opponent in the 2013 special election, managed to qualify.
+Republican incumbent Bradley Byrne, who had represented the district since a December 2013 special election, ran for re-election.